clayrisser/multiplatform.one/README.md

 }
 ```

-You can specify a union of roles by using an array.
+You can specify an intersection of roles as well.
 The following example
 means a user must have at least the role `one`, `two` or `three`.

 ```ts